antofic/GraphCodable/Docs/UserGuide.md

 // call after startup:
 initializeGraphCodable()
 ```
-The encoder automatically registers all types it encounters, and so there is no need to register any types if you are decoding a file after encoding it.
+The encoder automatically registers all types it encounters, and so there is no need to register any types if you are decoding a file after encoding it for testing purposes.
 The next examples will take advantage of this feature.
 The following examples take advantage of this functionality, and so they just call `GTypesRepository.initialize()`.
 We will return to the topic at the end of the document.

 ## Code Examples